-Big Ben is The Clock Tower of Palace of Westminster and it is officially called the Saint Stephen’s Tower but Big Ben is its common name.
+Big Ben is The Clock Tower of Palace of Westminster and it is officially called Saint Stephen’s Tower but Big Ben is its common name.
 This tower is one of the most famous landmarks in London.
-When installed during mid nineteenth century, it was the largest clock in the world.
-Actually, the term Big Ben is used in reference to the hour bell of the clock and it is the largest one of the five bells found at the clock.
+When installed during the mid-nineteenth century, it was the largest clock in the world.
+The term Big Ben is used about the hour bell of the clock and it is the largest one of the five bells found at the clock.
 The other four bells are simply used just as quarter bells.

 The clock has a height of 96 meters.
 Unfortunately, the public is not allowed to access the clock.
 However, if you want to catch some stunning views over it, you can do so at the Shard and the London Eye which are the best options currently.